Learning from the Ancestors to Create Safe Spaces in the Spirit of Hush Harbors and Bohíos

 1. Virtual Gatherings and Prayer Meetings:

 - Online Platforms: Utilize online platforms like Zoom, or Facebook Live to host virtual prayer meetings, worship services, and spiritual discussions.
-These virtual hush harbors can bring together Afro-Latinos from across the globe, fostering a sense of unity and shared faith.
+These virtual hush harbors can bring together people from across the globe, fostering a sense of unity and shared faith.
 I have found that in the black community, there have been a few of these places birthed like The Gathering, A Womanist Church in Texas, The Pink Robe Chronicles gatherings by Melva Sampson and even the hybrid expression of this via The Double Love Experience in Brooklyn.
+I also hold space at The Passion Center.
 Yet, for those of us who identify as Afro-Latinos, we can’t seem to find or even support the few spaces that elevate both our Taino and African heritage and religious traditions.
+These spaces can be special because of:

-- Inclusive Worship: Incorporate elements from various Afro-Latino religious traditions, to create inclusive worship experiences that resonate with the diverse spiritual heritage of our community.
+- Inclusive Worship: Incorporating elements from various Afro-Latino religious traditions to create inclusive worship experiences that resonate with the diverse spiritual heritage of our community.

-- Workshops and Webinars: Organize workshops and webinars on Afro-Latino history, cultural practices, and spiritual traditions.
-These educational sessions can help preserve our heritage and pass down valuable knowledge to future generations.
+- Organize Workshops and Webinars: That focus on a complete history of people of color, cultural practices, and spiritual traditions.
+These educational sessions help preserve our heritage and pass valuable knowledge to future generations.

-- Storytelling and Oral Histories: Encourage elders and community members to share their stories and oral histories.
+- Introduce Storytelling and Oral Histories: These spaces can encourage elders and community members to share their stories and oral histories.
 Documenting these narratives ensures that our rich cultural tapestry is not lost and continues to inspire pride and resilience.

-- Support Groups: Create support groups that provide emotional and spiritual support to Afro-Latinos facing discrimination, identity struggles, or social injustice.
+- Support Groups: They can host support groups that provide emotional and spiritual support to people of color facing discrimination, identity struggles, or social injustice.
 These groups can offer a safe space for sharing experiences and finding collective strength.

-- Social Justice Initiatives: Use these gatherings to organize and advocate for social justice issues affecting the Afro-Latino community.
+- Social Justice Initiatives: They can use these gatherings to organize and advocate for social justice issues affecting the people at the margins.
 Drawing from the legacy of resistance found in hush harbors and bohíos, we can work together to combat racism, inequality, and systemic oppression.

 4. Blending Tradition with Technology:

-• Virtual Rituals and Ceremonies: Adapt traditional rituals and ceremonies for virtual platforms.
+-Virtual Rituals and Ceremonies: They can easily adapt traditional rituals and ceremonies for virtual platforms.
 Whether it’s a virtual altar, an online drumming circle, or a digital festival, these practices can help maintain our spiritual connections in a modern context.

 [If you want to help build such a space, join me in The Passion Center.
 If you know of other spaces where Black and Brown can follow Jesus, love people and pursue justice together, let me know in the comments so I can start curating a list!]